timothyb0912/blog/_posts/2021-12-24-Personal-data-science.md

 Part of this change will involve seeing therapists and coaches.
 They're absolutely helpful.
-However, even in interacting with these people,
+However, we nevertheless face the decision of
-We face a decision of "how will we interact with mental health professionals?"
+"how will we interact with mental health professionals?"
 As statistician Talithia Williams so aptly put it,
 > Medical doctors [and mental health workers] are experts in the population,
 > but we need to be experts in ourselves.